-President Joe Biden’s $1.9 trillion stimulus proposal called the American Rescue Plan (ARP) has now been passed in Congress.
+President Joe Biden’s $1.9 trillion stimulus proposal called the American Rescue Plan (ARP) has now been passed into law as of March 11, 2021.
 Two cornerstones of the Biden stimulus ARP package fulfill campaign promises around additional economic impact payments (a.k.a stimulus checks) and extended unemployment benefits until Labor day.
 Democrats are aiming to get the final Biden stimulus bill passed and signed into law before March 14th, 2021, the date when the current stimulus funding (under the CAA COVID relief bill) for enhanced unemployment benefits expire.

 Third Round of Stimulus Checks